Structural Remediation & Seismic Retrofit

 Not all cracks are structural.
 Hairline cracks in stucco and drywall are common in every home and are usually caused by normal material shrinkage, minor thermal movement, or settling that occurred shortly after construction.
 These cracks are cosmetic.
 They are typically less than 1/16 inch wide, stable over time, and not associated with other signs of movement.

 The cracks that warrant investigation share certain characteristics.
 Diagonal cracks radiating from the corners of windows and doors are classic indicators of differential settlement.
 The foundation has moved unevenly, and the rigid wall framing above is cracking along the stress concentration at opening corners.
 Horizontal cracks in foundation walls or basement walls indicate lateral pressure from soil or water pushing against the wall beyond its capacity.
-This is the single most concerning crack pattern in a foundation because it indicates the wall is bending under loads it was not designed to carry.
+This crack pattern is structurally significant because it indicates the wall is bending under loads it was not designed to carry.
 Stair-step cracks in masonry or concrete block walls follow the mortar joints in a diagonal pattern and indicate the wall is racking from differential movement.
 Vertical cracks in poured concrete foundations can be cosmetic if they are hairline and stable, but widening vertical cracks suggest the foundation is separating, particularly at construction joints or at locations where the footing steps.

 Width matters.
 Cracks less than 1/16 inch are generally cosmetic.
 Cracks between 1/16 and 1/8 inch should be monitored.
 Cracks wider than 1/8 inch, or any crack that is actively growing, warrant evaluation by a structural engineer.
 On hillside properties, even narrow cracks should be taken seriously if they are accompanied by other signs of movement.